tlsnotary/tlsnotary/README.md

 *This is a guide for a user who is to be audited.
 The guide for auditors is* [here](/data/documentation/AuditorGuide.md).

 You still have a few things to do before you can use TLSNotary in a real life audit.
-Notice in the above screen there are two radio buttons 'Normal Mode', 'Selftest mode' and 'Advanced'.
+Notice in the above screen there are three radio buttons 'Normal Mode', 'Selftest mode' and 'Advanced'.
 Leave the mode as 'Selftest' for now.
-'Advanced' is currently only used for setting the communication channel (IRC) with the auditor, and you can leave it at the default settings.
+'Advanced' is currently only used for setting the communication channel (IRC) with the auditor, and you can leave it at the default settings for self test (when you do a real audit, your auditor will tell you which settings to put here).

 *Performing the self test*:
 This is an essential first step - doing this enables you to find out if (a) your chosen audit website (e.g. bank) works correctly with TLSNotary and (b) the data gathered is as you need it to be.

 * Click 'Start selftest' and wait for the 'ready' message to appear (the 'AUDIT THIS PAGE' button will also go blue).
-* Navigate to your intended website, log in as normal, and navigate to the page that you want to be audited (a message page, a bank statement page or similar).
+* You can browse normally (you are using a copy of your own version of Firefox).
+Navigate to your intended website, log in as normal, and navigate to the page that you want to be audited (a message page, a bank statement page or similar).
 * Click 'AUDIT THIS PAGE'.
 The audit will typically take 10-20 seconds.
 If the decryption is successful you'll see a screen something like this:

 ![](/data/documentation/decryptedOK.png)

 Notice two things: "Page decryption successful" in the status bar, and that a new tab has opened.
 That tab will contain the exact html page that you're goind to send to the auditor.
-It's recommended to set `prevent_render=1` (the default) in your `tlsnotary.ini` file.
-Then you will see the html in plaintext, as above.
-If you reset it to `prevent_render=0`, then this tab will show as an html page, although it won't look totally normal as you won't see images loaded.
+You'll also immediately notice that the page looks a bit different; it does not contain images.
+That's because you are being shown the "raw" version of the page, containing only the data your auditor will see.
 It's up to you to decide if the data in this page satisfies two criteria:

-1. It doesn't contain information that you don't want the auditor to see.
+1. It doesn't contain information that you don't want the auditor to see (*note: you can also view the html file in text form by opening the file in `data/auditee/sessions/<session timestamp>/commit/html-1` - this will also contain the HTTP headers, including any cookies*).
-2. It **does** contain data that proves what you want to prove (e.g. proves that you sent $100 on date:X to recipient:Y).
+2. It **does** contain data that proves what you want to prove (e.g. proves that you sent $100 on date:D from account X to recipient:Y - your auditor should tell you any details about what evidence you need).

 Once you're satisfied on these two points, you can click 'FINISH'.
-Note: in self-test mode, you are only "auditing yourself", so no one else will see the data at this stage.
+Note: in self-test mode, you are only "auditing yourself", so **no one else will see the data at this stage**.
 After a few seconds, you should see a message saying "Congratulations, the audit has acknowledged..." etc. This means the audit is succcessfully completed.
 Go to `tlsnotary/data/auditor/sessions/[session timestamp]/decrypted` and in that folder, you should see a decrypted copy of your chosen audited html page.
 It should be identical to what you see in the Firefox browser, as well as what's stored in `tlsnotary/data/auditee/sessions/[session timestamp]/commit`.

 *Running an audit for real*: